jensalindgren/gymhub-react/README.md

 ### Typography

 The fonts chosen for this project have been a combination of both DM Sans, Sans-Serif and Lato.
+I have used DM Sans for the main headings and Sans-Serif for the sub headings and Lato for the body text.
+I have used a combination of both Sans-Serif and Lato for the navigation bar and footer.
+I have used a combination of both light and dark colors to give the application a modern look and feel.

 ### Colour Scheme

- I have used a combination of colours for this project.
-I have used a combination of both light and dark colours to give the application a modern look and feel.
+ I have used a combination of colors for this project.
+I have used a combination of both light and dark colors to give the application a modern look and feel.
-    Main colours used:
+    Main colors used:
     #3e40465d;
     #cfced3;